ANIMAL DIVERSITY - 2022/3

 Thus, the summative assessment for this module consists of:

-- A portfolio of up to 2,000 words focused on the various activities performed during the module, due on the week 11.
+- A portfolio including reports on various activities performed during the module.

-- An exam, consisting of and a set of five short essay questions, out of which the student will be required to answer three in 1 h time.
+- An exam, consisting of and a set of five short essay questions, out of which the student will be required to answer three.

 Formative assessment and feedback

-- Apply the principles of evolution to the understanding of how animal diversity has arisen and organisms have adapted to different environments
+- Apply the principles of evolution to understand how animal diversity has arisen and organisms have adapted to different environments

 |1||Explain taxonomical hierarchy||K|